-RESOLUTION:

-The Association hereby adopts the following Policies and Procedures subject to:
+RESOLUTION: The Association hereby adopts the following Policies and Procedures subject to:

-- Definitions: Unless otherwise defined, initially capitalized or terms defined in the Declaration shall have the same meaning herein. - Supplement to Law.
+- Definitions: Unless otherwise defined, capitalized terms herein have the meanings ascribed to such terms in the Declaration. - Supplement to Law.
 The provisions of this Resolution shall supplement the provisions of the Declaration and the law of the State of Colorado governing the Project. - Deviations.
 The Board may deviate from any provision of this Resolution if in its sole discretion such deviation is reasonable under the circumstances. - Amendment.
-The following policies may be amended from time to time by the Board of Directors.
+The following policies may be amended from time to time by the Board of Directors of the Association (the "Board").